All Episodes

 They live together in harmony.

-But, you know, back then, there was a different belief.
+But back then, there was a different belief.

-And, you know, Darrow argued that if you make, you know, the Bible, the yardstick by which all learning is, is measured where do we stop are we going to ban magazines and newspapers?
+And Darrow argued that if you make the Bible the yardstick by which all learning is measured, where do we stop?

 Are we going to ban all thought?

-As I say in the story, he and his young school teacher client fought for the indispensable proposition that no one should be told how to think that you know our intellect is an open canvas of possibilities.
+As I say in the story, he and his young schoolteacher client fought for the indispensable proposition that no one should be told how to think, that, you know, our intellect is an open canvas of possibilities.

 But, you know, free speech was at risk, and we cherish it today, which makes this trial just as relevant now as it was nearly 100 years ago.